Australian Jews: History

 The history of the Jews in Australia is contained in comprehensive major general histories by the academic historians Hilary L. Rubinstein, William Rubinstein, and Suzanne Rutland, as well as in specialised works by such scholars as Rabbi John Levi and Yossi Aron covering specific topics and time periods.
-The twice-a-year (June and November) Journals of the Australian Jewish Historical Society (the June issues edited in Sydney by Professor Rutland and the November issues in Melbourne by Dr Hilary Rubinstein) carry many useful original articles by both professional and amateur historians, and should not be overlooked.
+The twice-a-year (June and November) journals of the Australian Jewish Historical Society (the June issues are edited in Sydney by Professor Rutland, and the November issues in Melbourne by Dr Hilary Rubinstein) include many original articles by both professional and amateur historians.

-The first Jews to come to Australia were at least eight English convicts transported to Botany Bay in 1788 aboard the First Fleet.
-About 15,100 convicts were transported by the time transportation ceased in 1840 in New South Wales and 1853 in Tasmania.
-It is estimated that, of those who arrived by 1845, about 800 were Jewish.
+The first Jews to come to Australia were at least eight convicts from England transported to Botany Bay in 1788 aboard the First Fleet.
+About 15,100 convicts had been transported by the time transportation ceased in 1840 in New South Wales and 1853 in Tasmania.
+It is estimated that of those who arrived by 1845, about 800 were Jewish.
 Most of them came from London, were of working-class background, and were male.
 Only 7% of Jewish convicts were female, compared with 15% for non-Jewish convicts.
-The average age of the Jewish convicts was 25 but ranged from 8 to elderly.
+The average age of the Jewish convicts was 25 but ranged from as young as 8 to the elderly.

 At first, the Church of England was the established religion, and during the early years of transportation all convicts were required to attend Anglican services on Sundays.
 This included Irish Catholics as well as the Jews.
 Similarly, education in the new settlement was Anglican church controlled until the 1840s.

 The first move toward organisation in the community was the formation of a Chevra Kadisha (a Jewish burial society) in Sydney in 1817, but the allocation of land for a Jewish cemetery was not approved until 1832.
 In 1830, the first Jewish wedding in Australia was celebrated, the contracting parties being Moses Joseph and Rosetta Nathan.

 Jewish immigration in the interwar period came at a time of antisemitism and the White Australia policy.
 The Returned Services League and other groups publicised cartoons to encourage the government and the immigration Minister Arthur A. Calwell to stem the flow of Jewish immigrants.